anchorskov/u-pac-hugo/CONTRIBUTING.md

 # 🤝 Contributing to U-PAC

-Welcome to the U-PAC Project (United Political Accountability Collective)!
+Welcome to the U-PAC Project (yoUr Political Action Committee)!

 We are building a transparent, accessible platform to inform and empower voters and hold public officials accountable.
 This is a grassroots civic tech project that thrives on community collaboration.